-Two recommendation letters from law school professors or instructors are required.
-Letters may be submitted using the LSAC Letter of Recommendation Service or you may have them submitted directly to the Office of Admissions.
-The LSAC Letter of Recommendation Service is included in your CAS registration and will accept generic or school specific letters.
+Two recommendation letters from law school professors or instructors from your current law school are required and must be submitted using the LSAC Letter of Recommendation Service included in your CAS registration.
+Additional letters may be submitted through LSAC or directly to the Office of Admissions.

-If you wish to send additional material after submitting your electronic application, forward the material directly to the Office of Admissions by email or postal mail.
+If you wish to send additional material after submitting your application, forward the material directly to the Office of Admissions by email or postal mail.
 Include your full name and LSAC account number.
-Please follow these guidelines for scans so that your message can be successfully received at Duke Law:
+If the material is lengthy, it may be more beneficial to submit a 1-2 page summary.

 Advanced Standing Credit